TedHusted/awake/awake.md/awake.md

 “Understandable.
 Hope I will be ready to do the same thing one day.”

-“OK, “ says Noah, “for now, let me just run through all the talking points, so that you can take Taylor’s place.
+“OK, “ says Noah, “for now, let me run through all the talking points, so that you can take Taylor’s place.
 I’m sure some of it will be a refresher of things you already know.
 Stop me with any questions, yeah?”

 Liam smiles, gestures with his hand, and says “Go!”